History is also a verb.

 the story.
 Users can be drawn geographically to places they've never been, allowing institutions to capitalize on location and to gain the support of tourism agencies and local businesses.
 Technology is a powerful tool for moving users, but often technology can repel or create disinterest.
 HistoriQuest gives careful attention to the accessibility of technology to the general public, even “non-technical” people.

-HistoriQuest was founded by a public school Social Studies and college History teacher with a wide range of technical and academic skills in order to offer creative solutions for the deployment of technology and education-based resources for museums, historical societies, tourism agencies, schools, and other institutions.
+HistoriQuest was founded in order to offer creative solutions for the deployment of technology and education-based resources for museums, historical societies, tourism agencies, schools, and other institutions.

 Our organization is also dedicated to offering highly interactive and educationally effective user experiences.
 In particular, we strive to meet specific educational, technological, and tourism challenges: